 When is Calibration Not Required?

-Every measuring instruments needs calibration but not all measuring instruments are required to be calibrated.
+Every measuring instrument needs calibration but not all measuring instruments are required to be calibrated.
 Below are some of the reasons or criteria to consider before having an instrument calibrated.
 This may save you some time and money.

-- It functions as an indicator only (for example: high or low and close or open)
+- It functions as an indicator only (for example: high or low and close or open).

-- Its accuracy is established by a higher or reference to a higher or more accurate instrument within a group. (for example: a set of pressure gauges that are connected in series in which one of them is a more accurate gauge where they are compared or referenced to).
+- Its accuracy is established by a higher or reference to a higher or more accurate instrument within a group. (for example a set of pressure gauges that are connected in series in which one of them is a more accurate gauge where they are compared or referenced to).

 - If the instruments are verified regularly or continuously monitored by a calibrated instrument that is documented in a measurement assurance process.
 For example, a room thermometer that is verified by a calibrated thermometer regularly.